 Step One: Anesthesia

 Medications are administered for your comfort during breast augmentation surgery.
 The choices include intravenous sedation and general anesthesia.
 Your physician will recommend the best choice for you.
-Dr. Bindingnavele also injects a nerve blocking agent during the initial stages of surgery.
+Dr. Vijay also injects a nerve-blocking agent during the initial stages of surgery.
 This significantly decreases the pain of recovery for about two to three days.

 Step Two: Incision